dotninjas/dotninjas.github.io/ninja/ninja.rc.md

 ````

-TIP: 3e) Define a convenience function to reload environment
+3f) Define a convenience function to reload environment

 ```bash